zxue/install-maximo-on-azure-and-aws/README.md

 - UDS_CONTACT_FIRSTNAME=firstname
 - UDS_CONTACT_LASTNAME=lastname
 - UDS_STORAGE_CLASS is the storage class used for MAS deployment, e.g. ocs-storagecluster-ceph-rbd
 - OCP_INGRESS_TLS_SECRET_NAME is the ingress route tls certificate name.
+For Azure, you can find it from the OpenShift customer.
+For AWS, the default value is "letsencrypt-certs".
 - DB2_INSTANCE_NAME is the db2 database instance name, e.g. db2inst
 - MAS_APP_ID is manage if MAS Manage is to be installed

-### Locate OpenShift Ingress Route Secret Name
+### Locate OpenShift Ingress Route Secret Name (Azure only)

 The OCP_INGRESS_TLS_SECRET_NAME environment variable is optional in most cases, but it must be specified for the OpenShift cluster on Azure, mainly because it is a randomly assigned name.